 Wrinkle creams: Your guide to younger looking skin

-If you're looking for a face-lift in a bottle, you probably won't find it in over-the-counter wrinkle creams.
-The benefits of these products are usually only modest at best.
+If you're looking for a face-lift in a bottle, you probably won't find it in OTC wrinkle creams.
+The benefits of these products are usually only slight.

 Common ingredients in anti-wrinkle creams

-Here are common ingredients that may result in some improvement in the appearance of wrinkles.
+Here are common ingredients that may result in some improvement in the appearance of your skin.